DirectToSwift/CoreDataToSwiftUI/Sources/DirectToSwiftUI/TRANSITION.md

 - NSManagedObject's are faults?

-- ModelFetchSpecification?
-FetchSpecification => NSFetchRequest?
-  - [ ] rename fetchSpecification => fetchRequest everywhere
-  - [ ] rename sortOrderings => sortDescriptors everywhere

-- managedobjects do not carry their entity? nah, they do

 - snapshot in managed objects, how? (and where?)

-- all key/value coding things
-  - RuleKeyPathAssignment
-    - how to do KVC against the rule context?
-Just define an own imp?
-      - it already has that, we just also need the builtin KVC names => figure out the renaming required (keypathes, plain pathes)
-    - evaluateWith(object:) => evaluate(with:)
-    - value(forKey:), setValue(_, forKey:) - same
-    - => value(forKeyPath:)
-    - => setValue(_, forKeyPath:)
-    - takeValue => setValue

-- auxiliaryQualifier => auxiliaryPredicate

-- allowsNull => optional

 - validation is builtin, can drop the own